 Lateral waves can be a big problem if you’re paddling a sit-in or SOT kayak, but if you’re paddling a Wavewalk kayak they can be a source of fun if you’re surf playing – You paddle your W kayak in parallel to the beach, and let the side waves roll under you.

 You’d need to learn how to lean your kayak into the wave just enough to prevent it from being overturned, but don’t lean too strongly or else you might roll to the other side once the wave has passed under your kayak.

-You should practice with your W kayak in smaller waves before you tackle bigger ones.
+Tip: You should practice with your Wavewalk kayak in smaller waves before you tackle bigger ones.

 Capsizing your ocean fishing kayak